Best Golf Balls for Beginners 2025 (Top Picks After Testing)

 The two-piece golf ball comes at a lower price and usually offers one specific benefit, such as longer distance or higher spin and a softer feel around the greens.

 A multi-piece golf ball offers more sophistication, increasing workability, spin, and control.
-For advanced golfers, a multi-piece ball is a must to benefit from their higher swing speed.
+For advanced golfers, a multi-piece ball is essential to take advantage of their higher swing speeds.

 Dimples

-The dimple system helps reduce the drag against the surface of the golf ball so it can fly straighter and longer.
+The dimple system helps reduce drag against the surface of the golf ball, allowing it to fly straighter and farther.

-With two-piece golf balls, especially ones marked as distance balls, the dimple system is there to increase length.
+With two-piece golf balls, especially those marked as distance balls, the dimple system is designed to increase distance.
 Most golf balls sacrifice spin to help the golfer obtain more distance.

-On multi-piece golf balls, the dimple system is more advanced to allow the golfer to create higher spin and customized ball height.
+On multi-piece golf balls, the dimple system is more advanced, allowing the golfer to create higher spin and customize ball height.

 Spin Rate